Xevion/usage-indicator/README.md

 ## Security & Privacy

+**Update Security:**

+- All release artifacts are cryptographically signed using minisign
+- Auto-updates (when enabled) verify signatures before installation
+- See [SIGNING.md](SIGNING.md) for technical details

+**Installation Warnings:**

+Since the application is not yet code-signed for specific platforms, you may see security warnings:

+- **Windows**: SmartScreen warning ("Windows protected your PC")
+  - Click "More info" → "Run anyway"
+  - This is expected for unsigned applications and will be addressed in future releases
+- **macOS**: Gatekeeper warning ("cannot be opened because it is from an unidentified developer")
+  - Right-click the app → "Open" → Confirm
+  - Or: System Settings → Privacy & Security → "Open Anyway"
+- **Linux**: No warnings expected

 **Current limitations (v0.1):**

 - Credentials stored in plaintext `.env` file (not suitable for shared systems)
 - No encryption at rest
+- No platform-specific code signing (Windows/macOS security warnings)

 **Future (v0.3):**